 Tony Robbins uses the example of selling a real estate property.
 Let’s imagine the objection is the distance from the city.
 This is how you deal with it:

-Find out what the likely objection for your products or service are and start with them.
+Find out what the likely objection to your products or service is and start with them.

 If the house is 50km from the city you can say